python-discord/snekbox/README.md

 ### Running snekbox

-The Docker images can be built with:
+The Docker image can be built with:

 ```
-pipenv run buildbase
-pipenv run buildvenv
 pipenv run build
 ```